-USC Gould School of Law 2014-15 tuition information will be posted online in the summer of 2014.
-The 2013-14 tuition is $52,814 plus $850 in mandatory fees for the academic year.
-Students should budget additional funds for living expenses, books and school supplies.
+The USC Gould School of Law 2014-15 tuition is $55,084 plus the mandatory fees for the academic year.
+Students should budget $18,000-$25,000 in addition to tuition costs for living expenses, books and school supplies.

 USC Gould School of Law LL.M.
 Scholar Awards

 All USC Gould School of Law LL.M. applicants receive full consideration for our limited number of merit-based scholarship awards each year.
 No application is necessary.
 Those who are awarded a scholarship will be notified upon receiving their offer of admission.
 Awards are typically offered in the amount of 10% to 50% of the cost of tuition.
 While applicants are welcome to submit a brief letter about their scholarship qualifications through LSAC when applying to the LL.M. program, this is not required.

 Please contact firstname.lastname@example.org if you have any scholarship questions.

 In addition to the scholarships provided by USC Gould School of Law, applicants are encouraged to seek financial aid funds from additional sources in their home countries.
 If you would like to receive a list of sample international scholarship opportunities, please request the information by emailing: email@example.com.